What is a first generation student?

 - Mental health and wellness

 - and more

-One of the signature components of the program is a regularly occurring group session co-facilitated by Professor Teixeira de Sousa and a licensed clinical social worker.
+One of the signature components of the program is a regularly occurring group session co-facilitated by a faculty member and a licensed clinical social worker.
 These confidential sessions enable first-gen students to have a supportive space in which to share their challenges, celebrate their successes, and develop important coping skills.